Soft/weechat-share-file/README.md

 ## Viewing and Editing Program Associations

-Weechat-share-file relies on external programs for sharing the files.
+weechat-share-file relies on external programs for sharing the files.
 This means it is not dependent on any particular service and that adding support for new services is close to trivial.
 However, this decoupling also means that there is some configuration required, before the script can be fully utilized.
 The `sharers` directory contains a few example scripts for uploading files to popular hosting services.

-Weechat-share-file chooses how a file should be shared based on its MIME type.
+weechat-share-file chooses how a file should be shared based on its MIME type.
 Applications can be associated with MIME type patterns.
 For example, by default the script has just a single association: